jknotbohm/Cell-Traction-Stress/README.md

 - **find_boundary.m** outputs an image called domain.tif that is used in other scripts.
 If you only want to compute cell-substrate tractions and not monolayer stresses, you may skip running this file.
-- **run_stress_calculation.m** outputs a mat file containing stresses in the x-y coordinate system (Sxx, Syy, Sxy) and principle stresses and orientation (S1, S2, pangle).
+- **run_stress_calculation.m** outputs a mat file containing stresses in the x-y coordinate system (Sxx, Syy, Sxy) and principal stresses and orientation (S1, S2, pangle).

 ## POSTPROCESSING